Learn about actual and potential costs

 What kind of price fluctuation caps do you have in place in case of input price shocks?

 What is your current inventory volume of natural gas?
 How is your inventory level projected to change during the next three years?

-How do you keep up-to-date on natural gas regulations?
-What percentage of revenue is spent on compliance?
+How do you keep up to date on natural gas regulations?
+What percentage of your revenue is spent on compliance?

 Will compliance with regulations cause problems regarding my ability to receive my products on time?

 Do your technicians explain the potential risks associated with using the natural gas?
 Will you provide a copy of the labels if requested?

 How will you adjust if any upstream vendors in the supply chain have trouble with output due to more stringent requirements by regulators?